a-b-street/docs/book/src/proposals/broadmoor.md

 By classifying these risky features, A/B Street can keep tabs as people in the simulation are exposed to these risks.
-You can follow an individual's trip and see what risks they are exposed to.
-For a macro view, you can aggregate and identify map-wide hot spots for specific problems.
+You can follow an individual's trip and see what risks they are exposed to, or, for a macro view, you can aggregate and identify map-wide hot spots for specific problems.
 Using A/B Street, you can compare how a proposal affects these metrics.